cph-mh1088/MP3/README.md

-What type/s of regression have you applied?
+# Regression Analysis - House Price Prediction

+## Overview
+This project involves predicting house prices using different regression techniques.
+Here's a brief summary of the key aspects:

+### Types of Regression Applied
+- Linear Regression
-I've applied three types of regression: Linear Regression, Multiple Linear Regression, and Polynomial Regression
+- Multiple Linear Regression

-Which were the challenges?
+- Polynomial Regression

+### Challenges Faced
+1. **Outliers:**
-Dealing with outliers in the data set
+   - Dealing with outliers in the dataset.

+2. **Degree Selection:**
-Choosing the degree for polynomial regression
+   - Choosing the appropriate degree for polynomial regression.

-How accurate is your solution?
+### Accuracy of Solutions
-Multiple Linear Regression R2: ~0.54
+- Multiple Linear Regression R2: ~0.54
-Linear Regression R2: ~0.50
+- Linear Regression R2: ~0.50
-Polynomial Regression R2: ~0.50
+- Polynomial Regression R2: ~0.50

-- What could be done for further improvement of the accuracy?
+### Suggestions for Further Improvement
+1. **Feature Exploration:**
-Experiment with different features and their combinations for better input to the models.
+   - Experiment with different features and their combinations for better input to the models.

+2. **Hyperparameter Tuning:**
-Fine-tune hyperparameters or try other regression techniques.
+   - Fine-tune hyperparameters or explore other regression techniques for potential improvements.

+3. **Outlier Handling:**
-Address outliers more systematically, maybe exploring their impact on different models.
+   - Systematically address outliers, considering their impact on different models.